KevinGUILBAUT/hypotension_pred/README.md

 # Hypotension_pred
 This project provides a data-driven pipeline to predict intraoperative hypotension using physiological signals from the [VitalDB](https://vitaldb.net/) dataset.

-The original implementation was developed by Bob Aubouin.
+The original implementation was developed by Bob Aubouin here(https://github.com/BobAubouin/hypotension_pred).
 During a research internship, I extended and modified his codebase to explore various classifiers and feature extraction techniques.
 This repository contains the code corresponding to the most significant and conclusive results.

 ## Installation